-The distinctive red buses of the Big Bus Tour follow three routes (at the time of writing):
+The distinctive red buses of the Big Bus Tour follow two routes (at the time of writing):

-- Blue: this is the palace route, bordering the Hofburg, then out to, for example, Belvedere and Schönbrunn.
+- Blue: this is the noble route, bordering the Hofburg, then bringing you out to Schönbrunn and Belvedere (but also Hundertwasserhaus).

 For all the current details and offers, check the official website.

 Vienna has a few other bus tour options that I will add as I get to them.
 For example:

 A recent addition to the tour landscape is the hybrid physical and virtual reality Future Bus tour.
 The one-hour route with audioguide takes you around the west edge of the old town, where many of the city’s major sights live.